scikit-learn/enhancement_proposals/slep006/proposal.rst

 * Passing metadata (e.g. `sample_weight`) to a scorer used in cross-validation
 * Passing metadata (e.g. `groups`) to a CV splitter in nested cross-validation
 * Passing metadata (e.g. `sample_weight`) to some scorers and not others in multi-metric cross-validation.
+This is also required to handle fairness related metrics which usually expect one or more sensitive attributes to be passed to them along with the data.
 * Passing metadata to non-`fit` methods.
-For example, passing group indices for samples that are to be treated as a single sequence in prediction.
+For example, passing group indices for samples that are to be treated as a single sequence in prediction, or passing sensitive attributes to `predict` or `transform` of a fairness related estimator.

 We define the following terms in this proposal: